CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Background

 In \textsc{CHRONOS}, TrustZone serves two roles.
 First, it provides \emph{seed secrecy}: the pairwise DH seeds $\{s_{ij}\}$ stored in Secure World are inaccessible to any Normal World process, including a compromised operating system.
 An adversary who fully owns the Normal World software stack still cannot extract the seeds and reconstruct the individual masks $m_i(r)$.
 Second, it provides \emph{round-counter integrity}: the per-client round counter $C$, which indexes the PRG and prevents mask reuse, is maintained entirely in the Secure World and cannot be forged, rewound, or duplicated by a Normal World attacker.

 We scope \textsc{CHRONOS}'s implementation and evaluation to Cortex-A devices with OP-TEE.
 For Cortex-M microcontrollers, the equivalent framework is Trusted Firmware-M (TF-M), which provides analogous GlobalPlatform TEE APIs.
-Because the per-device pairwise seed storage in \textsc{CHRONOS} scales linearly as $O(N)$ (amounting to only a few kilobytes for typical IoT network sizes (Section~\ref{sec:design:storage})), the design easily fits within the strict secure memory limits of MCUs and is directly portable to TF-M with minor API adaptations.
-We discuss the MCU portability constraint further in Section~\ref{sec:discussion}.
+Because the per-device pairwise seed storage in \textsc{CHRONOS} scales linearly as $O(N)$ (amounting to only a few kilobytes for typical IoT network sizes (Section~\ref{sec:design:storage})), the persistent secure-memory footprint remains within the strict SRAM budgets of MCU profiles.
+Porting to TF-M, however, is not merely an API adaptation: the architectural transition from Armv8-A to Armv8-M replaces the MMU with an MPU, materially altering the zero-copy shared-memory marshalling across the secure boundary.
+We discuss this MCU portability constraint further in Section~\ref{sec:discussion}.